Intermediary Relending Program (IRP)

 Choose the appropriate state in the drop down menu on the top right of the program website.
 This will open the state specific page.
 Tabs at the top of the page will show general program information, forms and resources, and state specific contact information.

 To begin the application process, contact a Rural Development program specialist in the state or territory where the revolving loan fund would be available.
-The program specialist will assist with beginning the application process.
+A program specialist will assist with beginning the application process.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.